liferay-design/liferay.design/src/markdown/handbook/tools/jira-project/issue-types.md

 	dropShadow
 />

-## What are issue statuses, priorities, and resolutions?
+## What are issue statuses and priorities?

-Issues track the work your team needs to get done to progress your projects and your goals.
-Each issue collects and displays the information your team needs to collaborate into a set of fields.
-An issue's status, priority, and resolution represent some of the most important fields describing and reporting on your team's work.
-They give your team at-a-glance information about where the work is in your workflow, how important it is to your project goals, and a description of how the work was completed.
+Issues track the work each team needs to get done to progress projects demands and goals.
+Each issue collects and displays the information a team needs to collaborate into a set of fields.
+An issue's status and priority represent important fields describing and reporting on each team's work.
+These set of information give a team at-a-glance information about where the work is in the workflow, how important it is to your project goals, and a description of how the work was completed.

+### Issue Statuses

 **Open**